CodeSpaceHQ/MENGEL/modules/MLTA/mlta-config/README.md

 ```bash
 npm install -g
 ```
-The `-g` flag installs mlta-config globally so you can call this program from anywhere.
+The `-g` flag installs `mlta config` globally so you can call this program from anywhere.
 However, if you do not want to or cannot install globally `npm install` will work, you just will have to call mlta-config from this directory.

  so you can use the command `mlta config`.
 However, if you do not or cannot install globally `npm install` will work and to call the program you will have to use `./mlta-config.js` instead of `mlta config`.